alexanderovie/datos/docs/classes/FeaturedSnippetDataforseoLabsSerpElementItem.md

 > `optional` **domain**: `string`

-Defined in: main.ts:116432
+Defined in: main.ts:117819

-domain where a link points
+subdomain in SERP

 #### Implementation of